 You can configure access controls (Admin > Tasks) to decide who can run jobs from templates.
-If you select “Allow creating jobs from user interface,” it will be accessible to users who have permissions who can run jobs from templates.
+If you select “Allow creating jobs from the user interface,” it will be accessible to users who have permissions and can run jobs from templates.

 Using the Visual Mode in the plan editor, many users may not even realize they’re building orchestration plans using OtterScript.